Gifted and Talented Education (GATE)

 Will my elementary school child need to be re-tested upon entering middle school?
 High school?

 No, once a child is identified, the identification remains valid through grade 12.
 All traditional OUSD high schools have Honors and Advanced Placement classes open to all qualified students.
 Eighth grade students who were not previously GATE identified and apply to high school Honors courses will be accepted according to academic performance and standardized achievement tests in eighth grade.
-Depending on space available at each high school site, GATE identification is not required for acceptance into Honors and advanced level high school classes.
+GATE identification is not required for acceptance into Honors and advanced level high school classes.

 Feeder Schools: Anaheim Hills, Canyon Rim, Crescent, Imperial, Running Springs